Breadcrumb

 Research area: Novel prognostic and predictive biomarkers for ovarian cancer treatment decisions: Translational research

 Research environment: The research is conducted at Sahlgrenska Center for Cancer Research which is a biomedical research center consisting of several research groups, created by joint efforts of several institutes at Sahlgrenska Academy at University of Gothenburg, which have expanded and integrated their research activities on a common campus.
-In addition, we have access to animal facilities at the Laboratory for Experimental Biomedicine (EBM).The group comprises several researcher Khali Helou (genetist), Pernilla Dahm Kähler (gynecologist), Per Karlsson and Lars Ny (oncologists), Anikó Kovács (pathologist) Toshima Parris (molecular biologist), PhD students (Lucas Werner, Hugo Swenson, Elisabeth Werner Rönnerman, Luaay Aziz, Ella Ittner, and Maxim Olsson), technical assistants (Prajakta Hetaker).
+In addition, we have access to animal facilities at the Laboratory for Experimental Biomedicine (EBM).The group comprises several researcher Khali Helou (genetist), Pernilla Dahm Kähler (gynecologist), Per Karlsson and Lars Ny (oncologists), Anikó Kovács (pathologist) Toshima Parris (molecular biologist), PhD students (Lucas Werner, Hugo Swenson, Elisabeth Werner Rönnerman, Luaay Aziz, and Ella Ittner), technical assistants (Prajakta Hetaker).
 Other contributing researchers oncologist (Zakaria Einbeigi), biostatistician (Szilard Nemes), Statistician (Erik Holmberg).
 Together with our collaborators, we have a broad knowledge and expertise in the clinic and lab.

 Project: Ovarian cancer is the second most common and lethal gynecologic malignancy in the western world.
 After initial successful treatment, approximately 80% of all ovarian cancer patients develop recurrence within five years after initial diagnosis.
 Currently, there is no effective way of stratifying patients based on clinical outcome or benefit of adjuvant treatment after surgery.
 Therefore, many patients would profit from a complement to established prognostic markers.
 We hypothesize that for most patients, the genetic makeup of the primary tumor can predict aggressive tumor features that determine whether relapse may occur.